RuralNative/Handsy-FSL-Tutorial-Application/docs/scratch.md

 Application utilizes the available resources offer by the native device to the best of its ability to ensure acceptable performance at worst for the end users.

+## Architectural Constraints

+These are requirement constrains for design and implementation decisions for the application.

+* Operates on an Android OS with a minimum version of 8.1
+* Offline-first operation with no support for online utilization